Modi, Xi look to patch up India-China ties | Malay Mail

 India and China ― home to more than a third of humanity ― have never been the best of friends, going to war in 1962 and engaging in a series of Himalayan standoffs since.

-The Dalai Lama, the Tibetan spiritual leader and long a thorn in China’s side, has been allowed to live in and travel the world from his base Dharamsala in northern India since 1959.
+The Dalai Lama, the Tibetan spiritual leader and long an aggravation for China, is based at Dharamsala in northern India.

-In 2017 Delhi and Beijing staged an alarming two-month face-off on the Doklam plateau — claimed by China and Bhutan — when Chinese troops started building a road and India sent its forces to halt them.
+In 2017, Delhi and Beijing faced off for two months on the Doklam plateau ― claimed by China and Bhutan ― when Chinese troops started building a road and India sent its forces to halt them.

+However, the following year Xi and Modi patched things up in China's Wuhan.

-Mahabalipuram — home to historical monuments that pay testament to India and China’s ancient ties — has seen more than 40 Tibetans, including a prominent activist, reportedly detained ahead of the summit.
+The World Heritage site of Mahabalipuram is home to historical monuments that pay testament to India and China's ancient ties.

-But since Wuhan other irritants have emerged, including a reported “scuffle” in Ladakh last month and Indian military activities in the northern Indian state of Arunachal Pradesh, part of which Beijing claims.
+But since Wuhan other irritants have emerged, including a reported “scuffle” between troops of the two countries in Ladakh last month and Indian military activities in the northern Indian state of Arunachal Pradesh, part of which Beijing claims.

 India and Washington, seeking with others to counter China's growing regional assertiveness, have deepened military cooperation and India has moved closer to the Quad security dialogue with Japan, the United States and Australia.

-On commerce India and China — both facing a protectionist America — want greater access to each other’s markets, with India currently importing from China far more than it exports there.
+On commerce, India and China are both facing a protectionist America and want greater access to each other's markets.
+Gokhale said the leaders talked about enhancing trade and investment, “and this also obviously included the issue of the trade deficit” Delhi has with Beijing.

-Beijing also wants Delhi to ignore Western cyber-security concerns on Huawei — already a big player in the India mobile sector — and allow the telecoms firm to be part of 5G trials.
+China wants India to ignore Western cyber-security concerns on Huawei ― already a big player in the Indian mobile sector ― and allow the telecoms firm to be part of 5G trials.

 Huawei's “contribution to India's economic and social development is obvious to all,” China's foreign ministry said this week, hoping Delhi would make “independent and objective judgments and decisions”. — AFP